dsull29/hoops/README.md

 * **Dynamic Event System**: Encounter a wide range of contextual events that shape your player's journey.
 From `Locker Room Pranks` as a freshman to dealing with pro scouts in college, your choices matter.
 * **Daily Player Development**: Make strategic decisions every day.
 Choose to `Train Shooting`, `Train Athleticism`, `Study Film`, or `Rest & Recover` to build your player's stats.
 * **Game Simulation**: Experience game days with outcomes based on your player's stats, role, and energy levels.
 Performance is tracked with detailed stat lines including points, rebounds, and assists.
 * **Persistent Legacy System**: When a player's career ends, they leave behind `Legacy Points`.
-These points give your next created player a head start, adding a roguelike element to the game.
+These points give your next created player a head start, adding a roguelite element to the game.
 * **Modern UI**: Built with Ant Design, featuring a clean, responsive layout, and a toggleable Light/Dark mode.
 * **Client-Side Storage**: Game state is persisted in your browser using IndexedDB, allowing you to continue your career later.